ReynoldsWegbebu/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm **Reynolds Wegbebu**, I’m a GIS and Remote Sensing Analyst and passionate Data Analyst and a Village Boy who is interested in Web Development with focus in GIS Application.
 Let's stay in touch!
 Feel free to connect with me on the following platforms:

 [![YouTube](https://img.shields.io/badge/YouTube-red?style=for-the-badge&logo=youtube&logoColor=white)](http://bit.ly/3GiCVUE)